When we talk to people about moving some of their funds to offshore banks, it can seem a little scary for them.

-If you were not paying attention, you likely missed this attempt.
-The US government knows that a bank failure would cause a major financial crisis due to the interconnectivity of the market.
+The US government knows that a bank failure would cause a significant financial crisis due to the interconnectivity of the market.
 So, to avoid this, the government has created a policy of protecting the banks.

 3. Your Funds Aren’t Safe

-The fundamentals of US banks are weak without any shadow of a doubt.
-Let’s take a moment and talk about the status of your money in the bank across the street from you.
+The fundamentals of US banks are weaker than you’d imagine.
+Let’s take a moment and talk about the status of your money in the bank across the street.

 The Federal Deposit Insurance Corporation (FDIC) was founded in 1993.
 Almost all big US banks are FDIC-insured.
 This means that up to $250,000 per depositor is insured.
-In the case that something happens to your money in an FDIC-insured bank, you are alright till you exceed that amount.
+If something happens to your money in an FDIC-insured bank, you are right till you exceed that amount.

 Banks have kept more cash on hand to defend themselves against a crisis since 2008.
-Their balance sheets are currently less stretched than they were in 2007.
-Not every bank has piled up CLOs either.
+Only some banks have piled up collateralized loan obligations (CLOS).

-However, in December, the Financial Stability Board estimated that the average exposure to leveraged loans and CLOs for the 30 safest US banks was around 60% of capital on hand.
+However, in 2019, the Financial Stability Board estimated that the average exposure to leveraged loans and collateralized loan obligations (CLOs) for the 30 safest US banks was around 60% of capital.

 CLOs account for more than 100% of the capital of a few small banks.
 If the leveraged loan market collapses, their liabilities may swiftly exceed their assets.

 What happens when borrowers cannot return loans to the banks?
 US banks no longer have the same coverage as they once did.
-If the number of borrowers defaulting on bank loans continues to increase, banks will have a huge problem on their hands.
+If the number of borrowers defaulting on bank loans continues to increase, banks will have a problem.

-Even though the FED has taken the responsibility to keep US banks functioning, if the current situation continues, it would not be too long before the situation becomes impossible to manage.
+Even though the FED has taken the responsibility to keep US banks functioning, it could become impossible to manage if the current situation continues.

 Countries with the Best Offshore Banks

-Because Germany is a sophisticated and contemporary country, account users will have 24/7 access to cutting-edge online bank, instead of branch banking, and ATM services.
+Because Germany is a sophisticated and contemporary country, account users will have 24/7 access to cutting-edge online banking instead of branch banking and ATM services.
 In many circumstances, you do not need to be physically present in Germany to create an account.

 Hong Kong is an excellent choice if you’re searching for a bank alternative to the United States.